Background pattern

 Pirazinamida may affect or be affected by other medications.
 For example:

-• With some antitubercular medications, such as isoniazid, rifampicin, and ethionamide, toxic effects in the liver may appear, requiring close monitoring of liver function during treatment.
+• With some antitubercular medications, such as isoniazid, rifampicin, and ethionamide, liver toxicity may occur, requiring close monitoring of liver function during treatment.

-• With probenecid, an increase in uric acid levels in the blood and worsening of gout symptoms may occur.
+• With probenecid, an increase in blood uric acid levels and worsening of gout symptoms may occur.

-• When pirazinamida and ciclosporin (immunosuppressant medication) are used simultaneously, a decrease in ciclosporin concentrations in the blood may be observed.
+• When pirazinamida and cyclosporin (an immunosuppressant medication) are used simultaneously, a decrease in cyclosporin blood levels may be observed.

-• When pirazinamida and zidovudine (medication for HIV treatment) are used simultaneously, a decrease in pirazinamida concentrations in the blood may be observed.
+• When pirazinamida and zidovudine (an HIV treatment medication) are used simultaneously, a decrease in pirazinamida blood levels may be observed.

-It is essential to inform your doctor if you are breastfeeding or intend to do so before taking this medication.
+It is essential to inform your doctor if you are breastfeeding or plan to breastfeed before taking this medication.
 Your doctor will determine if it is possible to continue treatment with this medication during breastfeeding.

-The effects of pirazinamida on the ability to drive and operate machines have not been studied.
+The effects of pirazinamida on the ability to drive and use machines have not been studied.
 The influence of this product on these functions cannot be predicted.

 This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free".